OPTIMIZE YOUR TRACKS ON SOUNDCLOUD

-To make the track easier to be found and attractive to new followers, include a clear title and thorough metadata when you upload a new track.
+To make the track easier to be found and attractive to new followers you are going to need to optimize your tracks on SoundCloud which you can start by including a clear title and thorough metadata when you upload a new track.
 Also, high-resolution, eye-catching artwork helps you stand out from the crowd.
 Your track will be time-stamped with the original upload date.

 Track, album, and playlist titles

 A clear track title helps your fans know exactly what they’re listening to.
 Avoid duplicating information that’s displayed elsewhere.
 For example, there’s no need to add track numbers when uploading an album.
 When uploading to a label or editorial account, title your tracks as “Artist Name – Track Title” to ensure they show up when people search for the artist.
 If you are a pod caster or journalist, include important information such as celebrity guests and discussion topics in the title and look at ways to get SoundCloud likes.

 Images and descriptions